jmankoff/interaction/assignments/layout.md

 For this part, you will submit your reflection on this assignment.
 The reflection should abide by the following layout:

-## Paragraph 1: Assignment Feedback
+## Reflection Part 1: Assignment Feedback

 ---